Plant DetailShow Menu

 Description

 Depending on the species, barberries are tolerant of all soil types and a wide range of pH.
 Most species need full sun, or partial sun, but some species can tolerate more shade.
+They spread by suckers and can form colonies causing some species to be classified as invasive so take care when choosing a shrub.

 The genus now includes species formerly placed in Mahonia along with those placed in smaller, segregate genera.
 Some botanists, however, prefer to recognize several genera instead of just one.
 Some species are believed to be alternate hosts of certain rust diseases of grain crops.
 Some species are useful early flowing nectar plants for honeybees and bumblebees.
 In ornamental gardens, they are useful foliage shrubs, especially those with colorful foliage.
 The flowers of most species are showy, as are the fruits.
 Barberries are noteworthy for the yellow color in the wood of the roots and shoots; moreover, the stamens move in response to touch by a bee.